 “Identifying a Threat Source has limited value to determining the relevancy or impact of a threat.”

 Does the threat have a specific target?
-Does the threat attempt to cause harm to a specific domain or asset in your environment?
+Does the threat attempt to cause harm to a specific Domain: A specified location where a set of activity or knowledge exists.
+For instance, an Internet domain is synonymous with a website address or URL where information can be made available.
+LookingGlass Cyber (n) - A fancy name for a URL or website. or asset in your environment?
 A Distributed Denial-of-Service (DDoS) attack against your domain is obviously relevant.
 A data breach at your cloud payroll service provider is obviously relevant to you, but do you know the extent of the data breach?
 The relevance and impact of the breach depends on what data was stolen as well as were you the target or someone else that provider supports?

 Threats can also be the outcome of non-malicious actions either by human or naturally occurring phenomena.
 A lightning strike to a vital power unit that provides perimeter security surveillance could result in a threat.